veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

 done
 {% endhighlight %}

-Till now we have following things
+Till now we have done following things
 1. Provisioned compute resources
-2. generated certificates
+2. Generated certificates
-3. kubeconfig files
+3. Generated kubeconfig files
 4. Copied certificate files and kubeconfigs to nodes

 In the next post, we will bootstrap controller nodes